Gray Hair Coloring

 Everyone thinks that gray hair is resistant and difficult to color – it is not the gray that is the problem, but the formulation.
 If the hair is more than 50% gray, the formula should be half a shade to a whole shade darker with neutral and gold pigments.
 Stay away from anything ash since there will not be enough pigment to cover the white, and the end result will be transparent or supply no coverage at all.

 You can extend the time in between touch ups by using various color mascaras or color wands such as Color Mark, or if you feel more ambitious you can use one of the popular brands of root touch ups.
-I suggest you use a color lighter than your formula and blend your roots, rather than try to completely cover the gray and run the risk of making the results too dark.
-I recommend that you color the areas that are visible such as your part and hairline; trying to do more will most likely interfere with your next coloring.
+We suggest you use a color lighter than your formula and blend your roots, rather than try to completely cover the gray and run the risk of making the results too dark.
+We recommend that you color the areas that are visible such as your part and hairline; trying to do more will most likely interfere with your next coloring.

 To dispel a common myth, gray hair is not any coarser than pigmented hair; it only appears that way because the white strands stand out.
 If you had thick coarse hair before you started to gray, you’ll have the same texture after you gray.
 If your hair was limp and fine, it will still be limp and fine after graying.
 To help control gray hair, use a small amount of shampoo on the scalp only and rinse thoroughly.
-Additionally, I recommend using a small amount of conditioner on only the hair shaft – wait until the hair absorbs it and rinse out any excess.
+Additionally, we recommend using a small amount of conditioner on only the hair shaft – wait until the hair absorbs it and rinse out any excess.
 This method leaves the hair balanced: a clean scalp and supple moisturized shaft yielding plenty of body, and ease in styling with very little product.
-For extra smoothness, you may apply silicone oil to the hair shaft before and after styling.
+For extra smoothness, you may apply a hair oil to the hair shaft before and after styling.

 Gray Hair at 25?
 Yes.
 Here’s What You Can Do